trustoverip/tswg-did-method-webs-specification/spec/core.md

 webs-did = "did:webs:" domain-name ":" aid
 webs-did = "did:webs:" domain-name * (":" path) ":" aid
 ```
+`ABNF` stands for Augmented Backus-Naur Form, which is a formal notation used for describing syntax rules in various kinds of languages and protocols.
+We need to ensure that our implementation aligns with W3C standards and the ABNF rules specified in the DID documentation.
+These rules serve as a kind of "grammar" for DIDs, ensuring that they are formatted and used consistently.

 ::: todo
 > TODO: what about intl chars?
 Does DID spec allow them like URL spec does?
 What